Wizards-vs-Robots/documentation/srs.md

 * Level design:
 The _level design_ system allows for different playable maps for the _player_.
 These maps can be optionally chosen after starting a game.
 (See _1.2 Scope > Menu_ for more details). _Level design_ also refers to the system required to add new maps to the game.
 * In-game overlay:
-The _in-game overlay_ system provides the _player_ with a wealth of essential information (such as health [hit points] of the player or mana [points required for casting spells]) for making decisions in the game.
+The _in-game overlay_ system provides the _player_ with a wealth of essential information (such as health [hit points] of the player or Mana [points required for casting spells]) for making decisions in the game.
 It also provides a pause or exit option by calling the _menu_ (as described in _1.2 Scope > Menu_).
 * Robots:
 _Robots_ are the adversaries of the wizards (see _1.2 Scope > Wizard_) in the game.
 The _player_ tries to fight these using the _wizard_ sub-system.
 The _robots_ sub-system consists of many individual robot instances.
 Each robot belongs to a certain class of robots with certain properties and rewards for defeating them.
 The robots can move freely throughout the map (see _1.2 Scope > Level design_) and target the wizards and try to harm them in some way.
 This sub-system is also responsible for making the robots collectively harder to fight, as the player progresses.
 * Wizard:
 _Wizards_ represent the _player_ in the game.
 Each _player_ is represented by exactly one wizard.
 Wizards can - controlled by the player - move around freely in the environment specified by the map (see _1.2 Scope > Level design_).
-Wizards can cast and dynamically switch between spells in an effort to fight robots using mana (see _1.2 Scope > In-game overlay_ for more info regarding mana).
+Wizards can cast and dynamically switch between spells in an effort to fight robots using Mana (see _1.2 Scope > In-game overlay_ for more info regarding Mana).
 Wizards can also have different looks (skins).
 * Player progression system:
 The _player progression system_ is responsible for making the wizards of the players stronger, whereas the robots sub-system makes the robots progressively stronger.
 This system makes it possible to strike a balance and allow the player's wizard to keep up with the robots.
 To this end, spells and skills are unlocked using a currency obtained by defeating robots (See _1.2 Scope > Robots -> Robot classes and rewards_).
 The player can track the progression displayed by this system.
 * Multiplayer: